Support our design challenges

 Mentors provide crucial support to our student and professional teams in the Reshaping Engineering design challenge.
 As a mentor, you will provide constructive feedback and advice to the teams as they develop their designs, ensuring they are considering the principles of global responsibility throughout the design process.

-Time commitment: In addition to a 1-hour training session, mentors typically provide 2 hours of mentoring to each team they are paired with.
+Time commitment: 1-hour training session and roughly 2 hours of mentoring per team.
 Mentors are able to select the number of teams that they are happy to support.

 Our design reviewers review the innovative design concepts submitted for the Engineering for People Design Challenge and Efficiency for Access design challenge, providing professional written feedback to the student teams.